 Many Scouts know or have heard about this legendary ranch in the Sangre de Cristo Range of the Rocky Mountains near Cimarron, New Mexico.
 Philmont is over 215 square miles of rugged mountain wilderness with elevations ranging from 6,500 to 12,441 feet.
 Over 800,000 Boy Scouts have hiked the trails at Philmont.

 Boy Scouts have the opportunity while at Philmont to participate in many programs such as; horseback riding, branding, panning for gold, rock climbing, rappelling, burro racing, black powder rifle shooting, or visiting a real gold mine.

-On July 14th, 2015 our Contingent will be flying to Albuquerque, New Mexico, and then traveling by bus to Philmont.
+In July our Contingent will be flying to Albuquerque, New Mexico, and then traveling by bus to Philmont.
 On the way to Philmont, our Scouts will have the opportunity to participate in other activities and visit notable sites in the southwest as we “acclimate” to the altitude.
-We will spend twelve days beginning on July 16th, at the Philmont Scout Ranch hiking in the rugged backcountry.
-We will arrive back in North Carolina on July 28th, where you will pick up your tired (but happy) Boy Scout.
+We will spend twelve days at the Philmont Scout Ranch hiking in the rugged backcountry.

 If you have any questions or concerns about the 2016 Philmont Contingent, please feel free to contact Matthew Bull at the Scout Office 395-1100 ext.23, or email him at email@example.com